 - Feldman Law Firm Disabled Veterans Scholarship

-Two veterans a year are eligible for this $1,000 scholarship.
+- Two veterans a year are eligible for this $1,000 scholarship.
 The funds can be used for universities, community colleges, and trade schools.
-Upon submission of an invoice, Feldman Law Firm will provide payment to the institution of the student’s choice.
+Upon submission of an invoice, Feldman Law Firm will provide payment to the institution of the student's choice.
 The applicant must have a United States military disability ranking of 30% or higher, and may be asked to provide proof.
-The application deadline is in November 2017.

 - Colorado Technical University Wounded Warrior Scholarship

-Colorado Technical University annually awards these scholarships for disabled veterans covering full tuition to fifty eligible wounded service members, their spouses, non-medical attendants or caregivers and their dependants.
+- Colorado Technical University annually awards these scholarships for disabled veterans covering full tuition to fifty eligible wounded service members, their spouses, non-medical attendants or caregivers and their dependants.
 To be eligible the applicant must be a currently-serving member of the armed forces or veteran with a 30% or higher disability rating, or fall into the related categories above.
 Scholarship recipients have the option to pursue their degree either as an online student or at any of the CTU campuses.
-The deadline to apply is July 31, 2017.

 - AMVET National Scholarship Program